angezid/advanced-mark.js/README.md

 visit http://localhost:8080

 ### RegExpCreator module
-See in the ModuleExamples folder.
+How to use, see in the ModuleExamples folder.